Polar Summer | 17 May – 30 September

 Svalbard Adventure Mini-Cruise: The ultimate Spitsbergen experience

 Join us onboard MS Serenissima as we sail along the west coast of Spitsbergen towards 80 degrees north.
-Book before the 30th November and save up to 15% on all 2025 departures.

 Read moreEndless Activities Under the Midnight Sun